 – Professional African wildlife photographer, Greg du Toit, has spent the last decade exploring the Okavango and he will be your personal host and guide on this Botswana photo safari.

 – The green season is the best kept secret in the Okavango.
 Not only does the delta offer a plethora of life at this time but the flood waters are low, allowing you to penetrate the floodplain.
-The green season rates are also lower, so get in touch now to book your Okavango delta photo safari anytime between Nov-April.
+The green season rates are also lower, so get in touch now to book your Okavango delta photo safari as there is limited space.

 – The Okavango delta is a UNESCO World Heritage site.
 It is also one of the largest inland delta systems in the world.
 So, what are you waiting for?
 Book your place now on this Okavango Delta photo safari by filling out the form at the end of this page now.